fullstack-hy2020/misc/project.md

 ## Requirements for the returned application

-At the README of your repository has to have a link to an address, where the application is running.
+- In README of your repository you have to have all of the following:
+  - Link to an address, where the application is running.
 If you're creating a mobile application, demo will be scheduled individually.

-Also, in the README a link to use instructions and working hours keeping are required.
-Precision level for time keeping is [this](https://github.com/mluukkai/OtmTodoApp/blob/master/dokumentaatio/tuntikirjanpito.md).
+  - Some user instructions and explanation of the purpose of your project (ie. what does it do).
+    - Optionally, you can write them in a separate documentation file.
+In this case add a link to them in your README.
+  - Link to work hours listing.
+Do it as a .md, pdf, or in some way that is immediately visible (ie. no file download required) Minimum precision level for time keeping is [this](https://github.com/mluukkai/OtmTodoApp/blob/master/dokumentaatio/tuntikirjanpito.md).
 The time keeping **must include the total sum of spent hours**.

-Time keeping and repository commit history must match each other in reason.
+Time keeping and repository commit history must reasonably match each other.
 Do intermediate commits!
 If working with a pair or a group, everyone keeps their own hours.
+  - If your project is split into several repositories, a link to the other repositories

+- Your repository and code base must be presentable.
+No out-commented or otherwise unused code or such.

+If some of the above mentioned requirements are not satisfied when applying for credits, your project will most likely not be graded and you will be asked to fix them.

+Why?

+Your repository is your greeting card especially when applying for a job.
+No recruiter will appreciate having to dig through a messy repository to evaluate your skills.
+(Neither will instructors) Many will not do it at all.
+It's a good idea to stick to good practices whenever possible.

 ## Finishing the application and grading